Gabriel94Dantas/api-eventos/README.md

 ## Docker

 We begin the creation of Devops part that isn't the way we want, but we start the develop of this feature.
-For now, we have some important considerations:
+For while, we have some important considerations:

 - When you work with two docker-compose you need to create the network first (
   ```